b09/javascript_notes/super_notes.md

 ### Querying the DOM

-We'll begin by learning how to access DOM elements.
-There are a few different ways that we can do this.
+There are a few ways that we can access DOM elements.

 The `document` object offers a set of methods that we can use to access any DOM element using its id, class or tag name.
 We can call these methods, passing them a query string, and the document will give us back an object representing the element on our page.